carefree0910/carefree-drawboard-doc/docs/api-reference/ISocketRequest.md

 List of data extracted from the selecting [`Node`](/docs/reference/terminology#node)s.

 :::info
+* If no nodes are selected, this property will be empty.
-If only one node is selected, this field will be empty and please use [nodeData](#nodedata) instead.
+* If only one node is selected, this property will be empty and please use [nodeData](#nodedata) instead.
 :::

 ### `extraData`